best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/structure/README.md

 make requirements
 ```

-{%- if cookiecutter.add_r_precommit_hooks == "Yes" %}
 ### `DESCRIPTION`
+R-specific.
 Information related to the project including the name, authors and packages necessary for the project.

 ### `startup.R`
+R-specific.
 Installs necessary packages specified in the `DESCRIPTION` file upon starting R via `.Rprofile`.

 ### `.Rprofile`
+R-specific.
 Initialisation file that runs automatically when starting R.

 ### `.lintr`
+R-specific.
 Configuration file for styling R code that's used by pre-commit hooks to check R code.

-{% endif %}

 [code-of-conduct]:../contributor_guide/CODE_OF_CONDUCT.md
 [contributing]: ../contributor_guide/CONTRIBUTING.md